typed-argparse/typed-argparse/docs/high_level_api.md

 ## Positional arguments

-By default arguments are option-like, i.e., they are specified as `--some-argument <value>` on the command line.
+By default arguments are option-like, i.e., if the field name is `some_argument` can be specified as `--some-argument <value>` on the command line.

 In order to create positional (unnamed) argument, `positional=True` can be passed to the `tap.arg` function.
 For instance: